Food and Agriculture

 In addition to diverting waste from landfills and switching to locally owned small scale food production, we support diets that are more seasonal, culturally relevant, and create less food waste.
 Local diets also have the added benefit on reducing carbon emissions from long haul transportation of food.

 Protecting carbon sinks from destruction and adding carbon storing plants to our landscape could cut carbon emission by 21% annually.
 Duluth’s Natural Resources Research Institute has been exploring ways to encourage landowners to manage their forests in a way that pulls carbon out of the atmosphere.
 The Fond du Lac Band of Lake Superior Chippewa are considering one of these carbon offset programs on 9000 acres of land near Cloquet.

-Dibaginjigaadeg Anishinaabe Ezhitwaad: A Tribal Climate Adaptation Menu, developed by a collection of tribal, academic, intertribal and government entities in Minnesota, Wisconsin, and Michigan, invites our community to live in equitable coexistence with the land and practice land management practices out of a place of respect, reciprocity, and the recognition of all beings.
+Dibaginjigaadeg Anishinaabe Ezhitwaad: A Tribal Climate Adaptation Menu, developed by a collection of tribal, academic, intertribal and government entities in Minnesota, Wisconsin, and Michigan, invites our community to live in equitable coexistence with the land and employ land management practices from a place of respect, reciprocity, and the recognition of all beings.
 Instead of operating from the dominant perspective of trying to change what is happening around it or controlling the environment, we can give space for the needs of the land itself and other species to guide our human behavior.